geonetwork/doc/source/administrator-guide/managing-users-and-groups/index.rst

 User session
 ------------

-After identification, a user session is created.
+After the authentication process, a user session is created.
 This session will be closed automatically at some point by the server for security reasons.
-Default session timeout is set to 35 min (see :ref:`session-timeout-configuration` for details).
+The default session timeout is set to 35 min (see :ref:`session-timeout-configuration` for details).

-When there is no activity in the browser and that the session is about to expire (3 min before), a warning is displayed next to the user details:
+When there is no activity in the browser and the session is about to expire, a warning is displayed next to the user details 3 minutes before before the timeout takes place:

 .. figure:: img/session-will-expire-soon.png

-1 min before the end of the timeout, another message is displayed:
+One (1) minute before the timeout, another message is displayed:

 .. figure:: img/session-about-to-be-cancelled.png

-When the session has been probably cancelled by the catalog, a message recommend to refresh the page and sign in again if needed:
+When the session seems to have been destroyed by the catalog, a message recommends to refresh the page and sign in again if needed:

 .. figure:: img/session-has-expired.png